 However, in order for online poker operators to potentially share their player pools with those in Michigan, lawmakers will need to legalize cross-border access.
 Currently a measure to do so sits with the Michigan House and is expected to pass by the end of the year.

-But shared liquidity in both Michigan and Pennsylvania needs more than just regulator and lawmaker approval to become a reality, it need a favorable resolution to the Wire Act case.
+But shared liquidity in both Michigan and Pennsylvania needs more than just regulator and lawmaker approval to become a reality, it needs a favorable resolution to the Wire Act case.

 The US Department of Justice under the Trump administration has sought to reinterpret the 1961 Wire Act in a way that would make most internet gambling that crosses state lines illegal, but thus far, the courts have sided with the online gaming industry’s position that the prohibitions under the 60-year old law do not apply to internet gaming.